madpiano/2019-432/slides/class09/README.md

 ## Project 1 Proposals

 - **Accepted Proposals** are [summarized here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project1/2019_accepted.md).
-- As part of your **minute paper after Class 09**, you'll be checking to see that we have summarized your details correctly, and you'll provide some specific information about your work.
+- As part of your [minute paper after Class 09](http://bit.ly/432-2019-minute09), you'll be checking to see that we have summarized your details correctly, and you'll provide some specific information about your work.

 ## Homework 3